 Most frameworks and standards leave much up to interpretation - meaning it’s unlikely that two users conducting crosswalks between the same frameworks will identify the same control mappings.
 Published templates help resolve this issue by allowing multiple teams and departments to translate their assessments using the same key.

 Templates help reinforce consistency; they do not force adherence.
-You can use the templates as guidelines and modify the selected mappings after applying the template during the crosswalking process.
+You can use the templates as guidelines and modify the selected mappings after applying the template during crosswalking.

 Expedite the Process